Super Bowl XXI

 The telecast of the game on CBS was seen by an estimated 87.2 million viewers.
 The large national audience saw an early appearance of the now-traditional Gatorade shower, where players dump a cooler full of liquid over a coach's head following a meaningful win.
 The practice was first started by Giants players in 1985; it began to gain national attention during the 1986 season, when Parcells was doused after every win.
+Another tradition was set with the quarterback from the winning team stating after the game that he was "Going to Disneyworld/Disneyland!"; although this version was made into an advertisement (featuring "When You Wish Upon A Star" as its soundtrack) for later playback.
+Simms would be the first to say it live following the Giants win in Super Bowl XXV.
+Both he and Elway were each paid $75,000.

+This loss also kicked off the Broncos' run of Super Bowl futility with John Elway under center that decade.
+They would make it back to the Super Bowl the very next year but lost 42–10 to the Washington Redskins, after leading 10–0 at the end of the first quarter.
+Two years later, they made it back but fell to the defending world champion 49ers 55–10.